techniq/layerchart/docs/src/content/components/Waffle.md

 | `gap`      | `1`     | Pixel separation between adjacent cells.                                                                         |
 | `round`    | `false` | Partial-cell handling: `true` for `Math.round`, or pass a custom function (`Math.floor`, `Math.ceil`).           |

-The waffle mark automatically determines the appropriate number of cells along the anchor axis (`multiple`) so that cells stay square, don't overlap, and remain consistent with position scales.
 Drag the slider to see how the layout adapts as the value changes:

 :example{ name="auto-multiple" }